 When do babies crawl?

-Learn more about the exciting time from baby’s first days until the crawl-roll-scoot stages.
-We’ve asked doctor and pediatric orthopedist Göran Kendorf to explain the development from a tiny bundle to a baby who moves around independently.
+Learn more about an exciting time in life.
+We’ve asked a pediatric orthopedist to explain a baby’s development from a tiny bundle to a baby who moves around independently.

 When to start potty training?
 Five key signs to look for

 How do I know when to start potty training for my child?
-It can be very individual, but here are 5 signs that your child is getting ready for potty training.
+5 signs that your child is ready for potty training.